apache/shenyu-website/community/release-guide/16-shenyu-nginx-release-guide.md

 - No `LICENSE` and `NOTICE` for undependent software
 - If third-party code dependencies exist.
   - Third-party code dependent licenses are compatible
-  - All licenses of third-party code dependencies are named in the `LICENSE` file
-  - The full version of the third-party code dependency license is in the `LICENSE` directory
-  - If the dependency is an Apache license and there are `NOTICE` files, then these `NOTICE` files need to be added to the project's `NOTICE` file

 ## Voting Process